Pictures: 1 to 5) Private wine tastings with Four Seasons Travel at various locations in Slovenia.

 When you are making your enquiry, please tell us your preferred combination of places to visit and we will provide you with a recommended itinerary for your consideration.
 You can be sure that our itineraries will allow for an adequate amount of allotted time for each location and that we will build in realistic journey times in between places.
 All pick ups and drop offs are ‘door to door’.

-Please contact us to make your enquiry.
+Please contact us with your enquiry.